cod182/MP1/README.md

 |404.html|Head Home Button Works|Pass/Fail|

-### Testing Results
+## Testing Results

-Testing process has been logged on a seperate readme file file found [HERE](readme/wireframes/testing.md)
+Testing process has been logged on a seperate readme file file found here: [Testing Logs](readme/wireframes/testing.md)

-The overall results was good, with only some bugs found.
-These were resolved as detailled below and the site performed as expected.
+The overall results was good, with a few bugs found.
+These were resolved by using Chrome Developer Tools first, helping find the issues quickly and ensuring the intend fix worked.
+It would then be implemented in html files.

-Load times were good and all content was easilt accessible.
+Loading times on desktop sites were good to start with but mobile sites had overally network load issues.
+This has to be resolved using a src set on pictures, this resolved the oading issue son mobiles and improved the performace score greatly.

+I did discover that an error page would be required incase someone typed a page url incorrectly.
+This was quickly set-up and impletmend.
+It can be viewed here: [404 Page](404.html).
+The 404 page was also then included in all testing to ensure it was working correctly.

-## Bugs
+### Bugs that occured
 - When a modal was opened and a video played, the video would not stop when the modal was closed.
 Creating a bad user experience as the user would need to find teh same modal and stop the video.
     - The resolution to this was complex for me at this point in learning as I have no experiecne of jvascript.
 Reaching out, I found someone who helped assist me through the process of using vanilla javascript.
     - The modal closebutton was captured and on click it would remove then add the youtube video src, causing the video to stop, but still be availabe if the modal was re-visited.
-    - For HTML4 video players the modal close button would cause the video to pause.
+    - For HTML5 video players the modal close button would cause the video to pause.
 - When in mobile view, the nav bar would not collapse when a link was clicked that pointed to an anchor on the same page.
 This created a bad user experience as the user would need to close the nav manuallt.
     - This was resolved by searching for a vanilla javascript was to capture the link click action and add add collapsed to the navbar-sm-dropdown class.
+- Clipping to hero-image on mobile devices
+    - This was resolved by changing the background size from auto to contain for screens sizes lower than 414px
+- Text on testimonials was too large
+    - Resized with a media query
+- Image thumbnails on videography.html were broken
+    - paths were corrected
+- Button on animation card of index.html stuck out of the bottom
+    - Added to existing media query .latest-height to 70% width
+- Modal images overlapping on the bottom of each image
+    -   Changed the height on img-gal to 80%
+- On iPhones about-video & contact-bg did not play
+    - Added playsinline to class of video
+- contact-bg-video broken on mobile
+    - corrected path
+- hero-bg did not span whole width of page on larger screens
+    - background-size changed to cover
+- contact-video was rendering with black squares on it -resolution of video was too high, re-sized to lower resolution

+    All of the bugs that cropped up helped me with the debuggin processed, as I had not debugged html/css before.
+The chrome Developer tools were used greatly in this processed to ensure the root cause of the problem was located and the fix issued before editing my html pages.
 ## Deployment

-The project was created in GitPod and hosted through GitHub.
+The project is hosted in GitHub and built in GitPod.

+The desployed site is hosted on GitHub Pages and can be viewd here : https://cod182.github.io/Milestone-Project-1/ This was executed by:
+- Got to the Milestone-project-1 Repo
+- Clicking on Settings
+- Clicking on Pages
+- Selecting master from sources
+- Clicking save

+The site was the made avaiable at the above url.

  To clone the project:

 - Go [Here](https://github.com/cod182/Milestone-Project-1)
 - Click Code